NIXBLACK11/snake-and-ladder/README.md

 2. Enter a game code or create a new game.
 3. Wait for other players to join.
 4. Once four players have joined, the game will automatically start.
-5. Take turns rolling the dice and moving your pieces across the Snakes And Ladders board.
+5. Take turns rolling the dice and moving your pieces across the Ludo board.

 ---